vic-ma/howtodismantle.github.io/_posts/2025-03-25-SharePoint-Lists-in-Beast-Mode-Powered-by-Peakboard.md

 ## Date values

 The first special column is `DateReported`.
-The original date format depends on the language settings of the site and the users (e.g. `1/30/2025 8:00:00 AM"`).
-To properly format the date in a control, we can use the default Peakboard formatter.
+The original date format depends on the language settings of the site and the users (e.g., `1/30/2025 8:00:00 AM`).

+To properly format the date in a control, we use the default Peakboard formatter.
 Peakboard automatically detects the date format and can handle it without any issues.
-The following screenshot shows a German format used in the table:
+The following screenshot shows a German date format used in the table:

 ![image](/assets/2025-03-25/030.png)

 ![image](/assets/2025-03-25/035.png)

-The same will work when setting a date during record crateation through a building block.
-In the example we use a technical format: YYYY-MM-DD.
+The same thing works when setting a date during record creation, with Building Blocks.
+In the following example, we use a more technical format (`YYYY-MM-DD`):

 ![image](/assets/2025-03-25/036.png)

 ## Links to users

-Columns that contains references to SharePoint users by default come with a large JSON string to describe the user, including the name, email address and lots of other things.
+By default, columns that contain references to SharePoint users come with a large JSON string that describes the user.
+This string includes the user's including the name, email address and many other things.

-If we need only the name, we can check the setting "Show user display name" in the data source.
-To get more attributes of the user we leave the setting to fales.
-This example show the JSON string that is contained in the column in the complex case:
+If we only need the name, we can check the setting **Show user display name** in our data source.
+To get additional attributes of the user, we uncheck the setting.
+This is what a complete JSON string looks like:

 {% highlight json %}
 {